xthreen/copperheados.github.io/install.md

 ## Supported devices

-CopperheadOS currently has official support for the following devices:
+CopperheadOS is officially supported on the following devices:

 * Pixel 2 (walleye)
 * Pixel 2 XL (taimen)